OctopusDeploy/blog/blog/2018-07/automated-database-deployments-redgate-sql-change-automation-state-based.md

 ### Octopus Deploy Configuration

 You will need the step templates from Redgate to [create a database release](http://library.octopus.com/step-templates/c20b70dc-69aa-42a1-85db-6d37341b63e3/actiontemplate-redgate-create-database-release) and [deploy a database release](http://library.octopus.com/step-templates/7d18aeb8-5e69-4c91-aca4-0d71022944e8/actiontemplate-redgate-deploy-from-database-release).
 When you are browsing the step template you might notice the step template [to deploy directly from a package](http://library.octopus.com/step-templates/19f750fb-2ce8-4361-859e-2dfcdf08a952/actiontemplate-redgate-deploy-from-package).
-How the state-based functionality for SQL Change Automation Works is it will compare the state of the database stored in the NuGet package with the destination database.
+The state-based functionality for SQL Change Automation works by comparing the state of the database stored in the NuGet package with the destination database.
 Each time it runs it creates a new set of delta scripts to apply.
 Because of that, the recommended process is:

 1) Download the database package onto the jump box.
 2) Create the delta script by comparing the package on the jump box with the database on SQL Server.